About NEFCO Fire Investigations

 NEFCO is the most progressive fire investigation company serving over half of the United States.
 NEFCO now services the entire Northeast region, Mid-Atlantic region, Southeast region and most of the Midwest.
 The company was established and founded in 1993 by James R. Eddy.

 Continuing with our tradition, NEFCO has now grown to having more than 70 investigators, all of which are W2 employees, who average over 20 years of experience in either fire or police service, or both.
 NEFCO has investigators that are court-qualified experts in their field; they are well versed in NFPA 921 and have extensive court experience.
 We offer comprehensive investigations ranging from small buildings, vehicles, and heavy equipment to large commercial properties.
-Our experience in fire investigations, processing fire scenes, testing of evidence, and court experience has resulted in our clients recovering millions of dollar.
+Our experience in fire investigations, processing fire scenes, testing of evidence, and court experience has resulted in our clients recovering millions of dollars.

 In addition to our expert fire investigators, we offer electrical engineers who perform vital scene examinations as well as destructive and non-destructive testing, which completes the origin and cause investigation.
 Our engineering department offers on-site examination that may later continue with destructive testing in our state-of-the-art laboratory with interested parties and attorneys.